addania/coding/src/pages/TypeScript.md

 > As a result Universal type will be of a type number, because number is the only `intersection` between (string or number) and (number or boolean).

 > Why is that?
 Simply because of the way intersections are implemented.
-Intersections of union types will result in whatever is common for both union types.
-Intersection of object will result in combination of all its objects.
+Intersections of union types will result in whatever is `common` for both union types.
+Intersection of object will result in `combination of all its objects' values`.

 **Type guards**